-use in pasture/hay and row crops for the purpose of this assessment.
-Working alignment footprints for each of the alternatives was overlain the land cover data to determine the acreage of land within agriculture land use categories.
+Agricultural impacts for each alternative were calculated using the project's Geographic Information System (GIS) as discussed in Section 3.1 - Methods.
+Direct impacts to agricultural lands were calculated using the 2016 United States Geological Survey (USGS) National Land Cover Database (NLCD) layer, which was updated for agricultural and forest land uses using 2018 to 2019 aerial photography.
+The updated land cover layer includes three categories that represent agricultural use in pasture/hay and row crops for the purpose of this assessment.
+In order to calculate impacts, working alignment footprints for each of the alternatives were overlain with the land cover datasets to determine the acreage of land within agriculture land use categories.
 Direct impacts are given as ranges within the tables to reflect the different facility types for each alternative.
 Impacts to prime farmland were determined using GIS data from the USDA Natural Resource Conservation Service SSURGO database for the 12-county Study Area.
 Prime farmland included soils designated as "All prime farmland" from areas not designated as a developed land use category within the 2016 NLCD.
 The 2019 National Agricultural Statistics Service (NASS) State Agriculture Overview provided the information used to determine the dollar loss for each commodity.
 Additional details about the analysis of agricultural impacts presented in this Section are provided in Appendix FF - Agricultural Impacts Appendix.